Free Shipping on orders over $69

 Shop

-Pet food companies may claim that peas, corn, and other similar ingredients are good for your pet, but they actually may be the culprit of your pets digestive problems, or even allergies.
+Pet food companies may claim that peas, corn, and other similar ingredients are good for your pet, but they actually may be the culprit of your pet’s digestive problems, like constipation, diarrhea, or even food allergies.

-If your pet is suffering from digestive upset, or food allergies, be sure to check their food for the following ingredients that could be causing these issues:
+If your dog or cat is suffering from digestive upset or food allergies, be sure to check their food for the following ingredients that could be causing these issues:

 • Green Peas